 This town is well-connected; offers incredible views of the coast; you’ll have a long list of bars and clubs when looking for a night out; has brilliant schools nearby, and the property market is relatively affordable, with a new two build apartment selling for £170,000.

 Weymouth is a mixture of history, nature and beauty all rolled into one town; so what are you waiting for?

 Southbourne is on the outskirts of Bournemouth, and incredibly close to Christchurch.
-This prime location offers access to both of these incredible towns as well as the coast and it isn’t isolated, making it a perfect location for trips around the country.
+Its prime location offers access to both of these incredible towns as well as to the coast and it isn’t isolated, making it a perfect location for trips around the country.

 This location is perfect for all retirees, young professionals and families alike.
 You’ll find the mix of people here refreshing, and it’s often said that this is a safe place to raise families and well located for a night out.